skip to content

 Natalia graduated from the Department of Computational Mathematics and Cybernetics, Lomonosov Moscow State University and received her PhD in Mathematics at the Florida State University.
 She worked as a postdoctoral fellow and subsequently as an Assistant Professor at the Department of Mathematics, the University of California, Los Angeles, until 2002.
 Since 2002 she has been a faculty member (Lecturer, Reader, then Professor) at the Department of Applied Mathematics and Theoretical Physics, and also a Fellow of Jesus College.
 In 2013--2016 Natalia served as the Dean of Faculty and the Director of Program in Photonics and Quantum Materials at the newly founded Skoltech Institute of Science and Technology.
 She is a recipient of the Dwight B. Goodner Fellowship (1995), the UC President’s Postdoctoral Fellowship (1997), an NIH/NHGRI Career Development Award (2001) and the Pilkington Prize (2005).

-Julia Gog - Reader
+Julia Gog - Professor

 Dr Julia Gog